Community

 With a background in customer service and social services, Nisha is bringing her knowledge and experience to her role as Administrative Assistant here at Greenwood.
 Nisha’s family moved to Canada when she was 5 years old and she loved growing up in a multicultural landscape.
 Nisha enjoys travelling, reading, watching television or movies, learning about different cultures and spending time with her friends and family.

-Anuj earned his B.A in English and history from the University of Manitoba and completed his teaching degree at the University of Winnipeg in 2019.
-He began his teaching career in the UK before moving back to Winnipeg to teach.
-Anuj moved to Toronto in early 2021 and will teach Grade 8 CSS at Greenwood.
-His hobbies include cycling and film photography.
-When he’s at home, he loves spending time with his cat, Suzy.
+Anuj earned his B.A in English and History from the University of Manitoba and completed his teaching degree at the University of Winnipeg.
+He began his teaching career in the UK before moving back home to Winnipeg to teach.
+Anuj moved to Toronto in early 2021 and has taught a variety of English and History courses at Greenwood.
+His hobbies include cycling, film photography and spending time with his cat, Suzy.

 Sam King holds her Professional Masters of Education from Queen's University, with a specialization in Global Education and her thesis developed around supporting multiple perspectives and intellectual character building.
 She attended Queen's University for her undergraduate degree where she earned her Honours Bachelor of Arts in History along with a certificate in Urban Planning and Geography.
 She additionally completed the Concurrent Education program at Queen's, graduating with distinction and earning her Honours Bachelor of Education in 2020.
 Sam King worked as an Associate Faculty at Lakefield College School for two years, working as an Assistant Head of House in boarding and as a teacher in the Social Science department.
 Sam most recently worked at James Gillespie's High School in Edinburgh, Scotland, where she was a teacher of History and Geography.
 At Greenwood, Sam King teaches Grade 7 CSS, Grade 10 History and Grade 12 Social Justice and Equity.
 She is also the director of the Senior Play.
 When she is not at Greenwood, Sam is an acrylic and oil painter, working mostly in landscapes across Canada.
 She loves canoeing in Algonquin park and hopes to hike in every continent in the world over the summers.

-Kate has been growing with the Greenwood community for five years, teaching Chemistry and French.
-She is excited to run the Arts Program this year and to continue leading the Duke of Edinburgh's Award program, being a Gold Award recipient herself.
-Kate supports all Greenwood theatre productions with hair and makeup, and in the past, she has been involved with coaching Co-Ed Touch Rugby and Yoga Club.
-Prior to Greenwood, Kate worked as a French teacher and developed the Grade 8 and 9 French Curriculum Course Design at Leahurst College.
-As well, she was a Residential don and Chemistry and French teacher at Appleby College.
+Kate has been growing with the Greenwood community for six years, teaching Chemistry and French.
+She continues to lead the Duke of Edinburgh's Award program, being a Gold Award recipient herself.
+Kate also volunteers her time with the Duke of Edinburgh's Award Canada's Ontario Local Council.
+In the past, Kate has been involved with coaching Co-Ed Touch Rugby, leading hair and makeup for all plays and musicals and Yoga Club.
+Prior to Greenwood, Kate worked at Leahurst College and Appleby College.

 Kate graduated from Queen's University with a BScH in Chemistry and completed her BEd Concurrent Education degree in Chemistry and French.
 She finished her Master of Education in Teaching, Learning, and Development through Brock University.
-This spring, Kate completed her Honours Specialist in Chemistry.
+Kate completed her Honours Specialist in Chemistry.
+This past summer, Kate participated in the ChemEd Teaching Conference in Colorado, USA.
 When she is not teaching, Kate spends time with her mini golden doodle, Rosen, in addition to exploring the outdoors, ballroom dancing, tennis, yoga and horseback riding.

 We acknowledge with gratitude the Ancestral lands upon which our main campus is situated.
 These lands are the Ancestral territories of the Haudenosaunee Confederacy, Mississaugas of the Credit First Nation, Anishinabek and the Wendake.
 The shared responsibility of this land is honoured in the Dish with One Spoon Treaty and we strive to care for the land, the waters, and all creatures in the spirit of peace.
 We are responsible for respecting and supporting the enduring presence of all First Nations, Métis and Inuit peoples.
 When away from this campus we vow to be respectful to the land by protecting and honouring it.
 We will create relationships with the people and the land we may visit by understanding the territories we enter and the nations who inhabit them.